We’re Moving Heart Care Forward

 -

-Cardiovascular wellness depends on many factors — like age, gender and family history.
-While many of these factors are outside your control, a few small changes can have an immediate and positive impact on your heart health.
+Cardiovascular wellness depends on many factors — some of which are outside of your control, like age, gender and family history.
+However, a few small changes can have an immediate and positive impact on your heart health.
 That’s why we offer a free, online heart risk assessment to identify where and how you can make these adjustments.
 Our goal is to raise your awareness and reduce the risk of heart attack and many other cardiovascular conditions.

 Here’s how you can identify your risk of a heart attack or a stroke: